Hearing Education Service

 - Support pupils involved in transition from primary to high school or from high school into further/higher education or employment

-- Liaise with other agencies such as the Early Years Education Service, the National Deaf Children’s Society and the North East Sensory Service.
+- Liaise with other agencies, including the National Deaf Children’s Society and the North East Sensory Service.

 Most of our referrals come from relevant professional following a clinical diagnosis of hearing loss.